resbaz/nectar-cloud-lessons/README.md

 * a green sticky note.
 * A set of answer cards, lettered 'A', 'B', 'C', 'D' and 'E' respectively.

-The image used for the lessons is named `mpaulo_drupal7`.
+The image used for the lessons is named `res_os_drupal7`.
 Check that it is still around and works as expected before the lesson.
 If you need to rebuild it, there are instructions in the file named [CreatingTheImageForTheWorkshop.md](Resources/CreatingTheImageForTheWorkshop.md) in the Resources folder.

+Distribute the [prerequisites](../Prerequisites/README.md) to participants: with an offer to help if they have problems in following them.

+Contact the allocation approver for the node where the course will be delivered in advance of the course to let them know that there might be some people requesting an allocation in order to be able to take part.

 ### Preparation for lesson III